Homotopy Theoretic and Categorical Models of Neural Information Networks: Neural information networks and resources

 \subsubsection{Connection weights and mutual information}

-Given a population of $K$ neurons that respond to a stimulus with $N$ spikes, the output can be encoded as a $K\times N$ matrix $X=(x_{k,n})$.
+Over a fixed time interval $T$ subdivided into $N$ discrete steps $\Delta t$, and a population of $K$ neurons that respond to a stimulus, the output can be encoded as a $K\times N$ matrix $X=(x_{k,n})$, where the $x_{k,n}$ entry records the output of the $k$-th neuron during the $n$-th time interval in response to the stimulus.
 When this output is transmitted to a next layer of $R$ cells (for example, in the visual system, the output of a set of cones transmitted to a set of ganglion cells) an $R\times K$ weight matrix $W=(w_{r,k})$ assigns weights $w_{r,k}$ to each connection so that the next input is computed by $y_{r,n}=\sum_{k=1}^K w_{r,k} x_{k,n}$.
-Noise on the transmission channel is modelled by an additional term, $\eta=(\eta_{r,n})$ given by a random variable so that $Y= W X + \eta$.
+Noise on the transmission channel is modeled by an additional term, $\eta=(\eta_{r,n})$ given by a random variable so that $Y= W X + \eta$.
 The optimization with respect to information transmission is formulated as the weights $W$ that maximize the mutual information $I(X,Y)$ of output and input.

+We see here another example of the interdependence between different types of resources assigned to a network, where informational resources depend on underlying resources of weighted codes, as we will discuss more in detail in \S \ref{GammaCodesSec}.